If you provide care and support to an adult friend or family member, you may be eligible for support from your local council.

 Your support plan should consider whether your situation is likely to change, but you may want to contact social services and ask them to reassess you if this happens.

-Now read about the services that your local authority can provide after a carer’s assessment as well as support planning and how care and support is paid for.
+Also find out what happens after a carer’s assessment and how care and support is paid for.

 Other kinds of assessments of carers